-Today, designers use two relatively independent methods for SoC prototyping: transaction-level model (TLM)-based virtual prototyping and FPGA-based prototyping.
+Today, designers use two relatively independent methods for SoC prototyping: transaction-level model (TLM)-based virtual prototyping and physical prototyping.
 Virtual prototyping is ideal for accelerating pre-RTL software development by executing fast TLMs and providing more efficient debug and analysis scenarios.
-FPGA-based prototyping provides cycle-accurate, high-performance execution and real-world interface connectivity.
-Synopsys' hybrid prototyping solution blends the strengths of both virtual and FPGA-based prototyping to enable software development and system integration much sooner in the project lifecycle.
+Physical prototyping provides cycle-accurate, high-performance execution and real-world interface connectivity.
+Synopsys' hybrid prototyping solution blends the strengths of both prototypes to enable software development and system validation much sooner in the project lifecycle.

 Synopsys' hybrid prototyping solution enables hardware and software engineers to: